No faculty members match your search.

 The University Continuing Education Association awarded his Orchestration 1 course "Best New Online Course" in 2009, and Berklee awarded Newhouse a "Distinguished Faculty Award" in 2015.
 Newhouse has also guest lectured at Pescara Conservatory in Pescara, Italy and Sydney Conservatorium of Music in Sydney, Australia.
 He authored Producing Music with Digital Performer (Berklee Press), which has sold 15,000 copies.
 He has been quoted in multiple publications, including Electronic Music magazine and acousticmidiorchestration.com.

 As a composer during his college years at Eastman School of Music where he received his bachelor of music degree, and graduated magna cum laude, his music was performed primarily by Eastman groups and groups along the East Coast.
 "Heat," a relentless overture for orchestra, received the Howard Hanson Award in the late 1990s and was premiered by the Eastman School Symphonic Orchestra.
-Newhouse is also a full-fellowship Masters degree alumnus of the University of Southern California, completing a Masters in Business Administration and a Business of Entertainment graduate certificate program with the School of Cinematic Arts.
+Newhouse is also a full-fellowship master's degree alumnus of the University of Southern California, completing an MBA and a Business of Entertainment graduate certificate program with the School of Cinematic Arts.

 Learn more about Ben Newhouse at www.bennewhousemusic.com